"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 ).
 It is very true that Kotor is a wonderful place that is yet to be discovered by tourists in general and that Montenegro is a underestimated travel destination.

 The first week of our vacation we spent mainly in Bosnia and Herzegovina and Croatia.
 You can read about what we did there in the previous three blog entries.
 The second week we spent in Montenegro.
 We decided to rent a car during these days so that we could travel around more and hopefully visit places that are off the beaten track.
 Well considering that entire Montenegro is "off the beaten track" strictly we didn't need a car for that.
 Walking across the border from Croatia would have been sufficient.
-But we had one week to spend in the country and we had already invested in a guidebook dedicated to Montenegro so to get the most out of our visit we needed the
+But we had one week to spend in the country and we had already invested in a guidebook dedicated to Montenegro so to get the most out of our visit we needed the car.

-We started this trip in the city Kotor on the Adriatic Sea.
+trip in the city Kotor on the Adriatic Sea.
 Kotor has an old town surrounded by a city wall.
 So far this reminded us quite a lot about Dubrovnik.
 But Kotor differs slightly from the city a few hours ride north along the coast in that there are fewer tourists in Kotor.
 Therefore we found ourselves liking Kotor better than Dubrovnik.
 It was much more relaxed and less commercialised.
 We can for future travellers just hope that Kotor stays like this.
 But for the people who live in Kotor it is of course better if more visitors come because visitors spend money.

 It is the old town of Kotor that makes the town worth visiting.
 The rest of the city is not very exciting and we never found any beaches.
 Maybe that is the reason why there were fewer tourists in Dubrovnik than in Kotor.
 If there aren't any beaches people prefer to go somewhere else.
 We will write a little more about swimming in Montenegro in our next blog entry.

 The old town is a collection of houses, churches, palaces and narrow streets surrounded by a city wall and a moat.
-Look
+Look at the pictures and you

 Kotor old town